 - long lasting swelling or bloating of your tummy

-Your GP may also offer you tests if you:
+Your GP might also offer you tests if you have:

-- have changes in bowel habit (for example constipation or diarrhoea)
+- changes in bowel habit (for example constipation or diarrhoea)

-If your GP does not think that you have ovarian cancer, they will not refer you to a specialist but will ask you to go back to them again if your symptoms continue or happen more often.
+Your GP will not refer you to a specialist if they don't think that you have ovarian cancer.
+But they will ask you to go back to them again if your symptoms continue or happen more often.

 Urgent referral to a specialist

-According to NICE guidelines, your GP should refer you urgently (within 2 weeks) to see a specialist if:
+According to guidelines, your GP should refer you urgently to see a specialist if:

 - you have a lump in your abdomen or pelvis, that is not fibroids